 National Practitioner Advisory Group (NPAG) Members

-Michelle Ackley is a professional educational counselor and certified trauma practitioner specializing in social-emotional learning and supports at Red Bluff Union High School District in Northern California.
+Michelle Ackley is a professional educational counselor and certified trauma practitioner specializing in social-emotional learning and interventions at Evergreen Unified School District in Northern California.
 She received her Master of Science in educational counseling and Pupil Personnel Services Credential for school counseling from National University.
-Believing that all student can learn and thrive when their social-emotional needs are met, Ackley is passionate about helping students attain the skills they need to be successful in school and life.
+Believing that all student can learn and thrive when their social-emotional needs are met, Ackley is passionate about helping students attain the skills they need to be successful in school and life as soon as they enter the educational system.
 As a leader in her district, she has helped develop multi-tiered systems of support and implemented tiered social-emotional interventions.
-Knowing it “takes a village,” her work also has included developing strong parent and community engagement to build bridges for student success.
-Seeing the needs of social-emotional skills well before high school, she has worked with elementary and middle school districts in her county to address student needs and streamline their county’s efforts.
+Knowing it “takes a village,” her work also has included developing strong parent and community engagement to build bridges for student success

 Kay A. Augustine, EdD, is the project director for the federal School Climate Transformation Grant at the Iowa Department of Education.
 She works at the state level and with local school districts to develop a strong foundation for a multi-tiered system of learning supports that includes social, emotional, and behavioral supports to positively impact student achievement.
 Dr. Augustine’s experience includes cofounding and serving as the associate director of the Institute for Character Development at Drake University, now the Ray Center.
 She has a rich background of expertise and experience consulting and training educators and youth to implement comprehensive character development initiatives in the United States, Puerto Rico, and Bermuda.
 A key focus of Dr. Augustine’s passion, experience, and strategy is to actively engage youth in the leadership of social-emotional learning in their schools and community.